slok/kahoy/README.md

 kahoy apply -n "./manifests" -c "2cd4a1c1a7921ec593432cfdb9307dc8d6584862"
 ```

-For more advanced ways of using this check:
+For more advanced ways of using this, check:

 - `kahoy apply --help`.
 - [Use cases](<(#bulb-use-cases)>) section.
-- Github actions example (TODO).
+- [Github actions example][github-actions-example].

 ## :mag: Scope